mattstjean/coding-cheat-sheets/data_structures/arrays.md

 The set is a collection of objects where each object is unique.
 An object cannot occur more than once in a Java Set.
 The elements in a Set have no guaranteed internal order.

+The LinkedHashSet is an ordered HashSet that maintains a doubly-linked List across all elements.
+Use this when iteration order is needed to be maintained.

 ```Java
 // Array
 String[] names = {"John", "Jacob", "Smith"};